tiramica/Neuropixels-Set-up/README.md

 # NeuroPixels
+With the development of technology, human interests have expanded to the brain, which used to be an unknown area.
+There are fMRI, EEG, and many other methods for brain analysis.
+So why do we use a new method called neuropixels?
+First, basically, neuropixels measure Neuron signals directly by inserting them into the brain while awake.
+For this reason, meaningful data can be obtained while learning several tasks.
+Next, the neuropixel has a total of 384 channels and can measure numerous signals simultaneously in each channel.
+It is possible to obtain information on vast Neuron population by simultaneously measuring many neurons at a time.

 ## VR rig
+The most important key point when setting up multiple devices to use neuropixels is to be perfectly horizontal and perpendicular.
+This is a necessary process to probe the exact part of the mouse brain.

 ### lick sensor with water reward system
 <img src = "https://user-images.githubusercontent.com/90582481/156494129-5e2e5222-1b04-467e-9068-8ffcea865737.png" width="20%"><img src = "https://user-images.githubusercontent.com/90582481/156494144-80a0ae98-6b52-4bb0-92b6-5f06a101e496.png" width="20%">
 ### rotary encoder with wheel